Character Search

 Bethany Cabe is heading out for Germany as a result of her visit to the West German Embassy last issue, and she's not telling Tony about it.

-Michelinie and Layton do a great job using the staff of Stark Enterprises to deliver layered plots and good character moments.
+Michelinie and Layton do a great job using the staff of Stark Industries to deliver layered plots and good character moments.

 Quality Rating: B